+Summary of management's policy

+Land and Buildings - Other -£99.1m

-, Accounting area Summary of management's policy Auditor commentary Assessment Land and Other land and buildings comprises specialised assets, which are Our work in relation to the valuation of land and buildings is underway.
-Buildings - required to be valued at depreciated replacement cost (DF year end, reflecting the cost of a modern equivalent asset necessary to deliver the same service provision.
-Other lar required to be valued at depreciated replacement cost (DRC) at year end, reflecting the cost of a modern equivalent asset necessary to deliver the same service provision.
-Other land and buildings which are not specialised in nature are required to be We evaluated the assumptions made by management in undertaking the valuation of Land and Buildings by using comparable indices, and raised follow up queries where variances above our tolerable threshold were identified. valued at existing use in value (EUV) at year end.
+Other land and buildings comprises specialised assets, which are required to be valued at depreciated replacement cost (DRC) at year end, reflecting the cost of a modern equivalent asset necessary to deliver the same service provision.
+Other land and buildings which are not specialised in nature are required to be valued at existing use in value (EUV) at year end.
 The Council has engaged Wilks Head and Eve to complete the valuation of properties as at 31 March 2020 on a five yearly cyclical basis.
 50% of total assets were revalued during 2019/20.
-Management's expert has reported a material uncertainty in relation to the valuation of land and buildings due to Covid-19, and the Council has included appropriate disclosures to reflect this in the statement of accounts.

 In line with RICS guidance, the Council's valuer disclosed a material uncertainty in the valuation of the Council's land and buildings at 31 March 2020 as a result of Covid-19.
 The Council has included disclosures on this issue in Note 4.

-In progress The valuation of properties valued by the valuer has resulted in a net decrease of £8.5m.
+The valuation of properties valued by the valuer has resulted in a net decrease of £8.5m.
 Management have considered the year end value of non-valued properties to determine whether there has been a material change in the total value of these properties.
 The audit team are in the process of discussing this assessment with management.
-The total year end valuation of 'Other land and buildings' was £99.1m, a net increase of £10.9m from 2018/19 asset classes.

-(£88.2m).
-The large increase is due to reclassifications from other
+The total year end valuation of 'Other land and buildings' was £99.1m, a net increase of £10.9m from 2018/19 (£88.2m).
+The large increase is due to reclassifications from other asset classes.

+Our work in relation to the valuation of land and buildings is underway.

+We evaluated the assumptions made by management in undertaking the valuation of Land and Buildings by using comparable indices, and raised follow up queries where variances above our tolerable threshold were identified.

+Management's expert has reported a material uncertainty in relation to the valuation of land and buildings due to Covid-19, and the Council has included appropriate disclosures to reflect this in the statement of accounts.

+We identified that management had not undertaken a formal process to consider the year end value of non-valued properties to determine whether there had been a material change in the value of these properties.
+We have raised a recommendation in Appendix A for management to undertake this assessment from 2020/21 onwards.

+In progress

+Our audit work is currently ongoing as we review the valuation assumptions in relation to the Firepool scheme.
+We have engaged an internal expert to review this valuation due to the complexity of the scheme.

+© 2021 Grant Thornton UK LLP | Audit Findings Report for Somerset West and Taunton Council | 2019/20